Ph.D. in Economics, M.A. in Economics

 University of Illinois at Chicago

 Dr. Pesko was hired by GSU in 2017 as part of the second-century initiative (2CI).
-Prior to arriving at GSU, Dr. Pesko was an Assistant Professor at Weill Cornell Medical College.
+Prior to coming to GSU, Dr. Pesko was previously an Assistant Professor at Weill Cornell Medical College and a fellow at the Centers for Disease Control and Prevention.
+He graduated with a PhD in Economics in 2012.

 Follow Michael Pesko on Twitter @mikepesko.